rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 ---
-title: Essential SSH hardening guide
+title: Essential SSH hardening guide (Server, client and fail2ban)
 date: 2025-11-22 00:00:01 +0000
 categories: [hardening, ssh]
 tags: [hardening, ssh, fail2ban]
 ---

-Harden the default SSH configuration settings to reduce your system's attack surface in your server and client.
+Harden the default SSH configuration settings to reduce your system's attack surface on both your server and client.
 Also, install and configure [fail2ban](https://github.com/fail2ban/fail2ban) in your server.

 ## Why?

-SSH is the privileged gateway for remote administration of almost any server or network device (in many cases, this includes personal computers and/or gadgets), this makes SSH a prime target for attackers.
+SSH is the privileged gateway for remote administration of almost any server or network device (in many cases, this includes personal computers and/or gadgets), which makes it a prime target for attackers.

-We must harden SSH to prevent attackers from exploiting weak configurations and gaining access to our devices, thereby protecting both our devices and our network (other devices).
+We must harden SSH to prevent attackers from exploiting weak configurations and gaining access to our devices, thereby protecting both our devices and the rest of our network.

 The goal of hardening is to eliminate (or reduce) inherent vulnerabilities that may exist in the default configuration of a service.